Obama campaign used security keys during both elections to prevent hacks

 As political campaigns in the 2018 midterm elections fight off hackers, they might want to look back to Barack Obama's campaign team and what it figured out a decade ago.

-President Obama's campaigns used Yubikeys, which are security keys for protecting logins, during both the 2008 and 2012 elections to defend themselves from hackers, according to Yubico CEO Stina Ehrensvard.
+President Obama's campaigns used Yubikeys, which are security keys for protecting logins, during both the 2008 and 2012 elections as a defense against hackers, according to Yubico CEO and founder Stina Ehrensvärd.

-"The woman who tried after him did not, and you can see the results," Stina Ehrensvard, CEO and founder of Yubico, said in an interview at Black Hat.
+"The woman who tried after him did not, and you can see the results," Ehrensvärd said in an interview at Black Hat.

 That missing link in the security chain could have cost Hillary Clinton the presidency.
 The thousands of leaked emails released by Russian hackers played a pivotal role during the 2016 election, and the resulting controversy contributed to her defeat by Donald Trump.